aspose-barcode/Aspose.BarCode-Documentation/net/getting-started/product-overview/_index.md

 weight: 10
 url: /net/product-overview/
 ---
-The present article introduces Aspose.BarCode for .NET, its main concepts, and some general technical details that are important to start working with the library.
+The present article introduces Aspose.BarCode for .NET, its main concepts, and general technical details that are important to start working with the library.
 The overview focuses on the description of its purpose, functionality, key features, requirements to input and output image formats, important classes, and supported platforms.

 ## **Product Description**